 Doctoral student applicants must be nominated by their department.
 Departments may submit not more than three nominations (unranked).

 All Ph.D. candidates who have completed all degree requirements except for the dissertation and are maintaining matriculation with full-time status in the humanities and arts disciplines in the Graduate School of Arts and Science (including IFA, Performance Studies, and Cinema Studies) or the Steinhardt School are eligible to apply.
 Candidates must already have made significant progress on their dissertations.

-Priority will be given to students in the final year of their doctoral program.
-GSAS students may apply for a Fellowship for post-MacCracken support.
+Strong priority will be given to students in their final year.
+Doctoral Fellows who are fully funded by the Center are expected not to teach during the fellowship year.
+GSAS students may apply for a fellowship for post-MacCracken support.

 Students must be nominated by their department chair in consultation with their director of graduate studies.
 A department may nominate up to three applicants.

 Fellows are required to attend weekly meetings with the entire cohort of research fellows.
 These meetings provide an opportunity to discuss projects and emerging humanities trends.

 Doctoral Student Fellows receive a nine-month stipend of approximately $28,145, comprehensive health insurance, maintenance of matriculation and registration fees, and a research award of $2,000.
 If awarded a NYU Center for the Humanities Research Fellowship, the student must turn down any other full-year grant/fellowship from another funding source.